asnazizi/MazeGameCPP/README.md

 3) Execute game by inputting "./maze" in console.

 Notes:
     - Server used for testing is academy21
-- Sample I/O files may be located in sample directory
+    - Sample I/O pdf may be located in sample directory